lyft/cartography/README.md

   - [Multiple AWS Account Setup](#multiple-aws-account-setup)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Cartography
-Cartography is a Python tool that consolidates infrastructure assets and the relationships between them in an intuitive graph view powered by a [Neo4j](https://www.neo4j.com) database.

 ## Why Cartography?
 Cartography aims to enable a broad set of exploration and automation scenarios.
 It is particularly good at exposing otherwise hidden dependency relationships between your service's assets so that you may validate assumptions about security risks.